Best car insurance companies in New Hampshire

 What information do I need to provide to obtain car insurance in New Hampshire?

-You will need to supply your name, address, Social Security number and your driver’s license number and expiration date.
-The provider also needs your vehicle’s year, make and model; the purpose for use (business, personal or rideshare) and an estimation of how many miles you drive annually.
+You will need to supply your name, address, Social Security number, driver’s license number and expiration date.
+The provider also needs your vehicle’s year, make and model, the purpose of your vehicle’s use (business, personal or rideshare) and an estimation of how many miles you drive annually.

 How quickly can I get car insurance?

-If the provider can verify all your information and approve you for coverage, you could have auto insurance as early as the next day.
+If the provider can verify all your information and approve you for coverage, you could have auto insurance as early as the same day as long as you make your initial payment.

 Is New Hampshire a no-fault state?

 No, it is not.
 In New Hampshire, you can make a claim with your insurance company (a first-party claim) or with the at-fault driver’s insurance company (a third-party claim).
-To make a claim with the other company, you will have to prove that the at-fault driver is at fault.
-The police report and your insurance company can help you with this proof, but it can take time.
-You might also have to sue the other driver to get damages.
+To make a claim with the other company, you will have to prove that the other driver is at fault.
+The police report and your insurance company can help you in providing evidence, but it can take time.
+In some cases, you may need to open a lawsuit against the other driver to get damages.

 If more than one driver is at fault, the state will assign a percentage of fault to each driver who is partly responsible.
-As long as you are not at 50% or more at fault, you will be able to get compensation for the accident.
+As long as you are not at 50% or more at fault, you should be able to get compensation for the accident.